kidaa30/ohimanual/3_conduct_manual/intro_goalbygoal.md

 <!-- Ning: What about Resilience?
 It's trickier to gather resilience data, but it's good to start thinking about resilience from the beginning.

-I saw there is a tempnotes_b_reslilience which has information on resilience.
+I saw the tempnotes_b_reslilience.
 I can edit it and move some information over if you think it's good.

 Also there are theoretical questions about resilience, but it is a discussion for another day.
 Does resilience mean measures to keep things the way it is (eg. grants for AO fishermen to keep fishing), or ways to help people adapt and change (eg. grants for AO fishermen to start aquaculture)?  -->